rsptim1/FlareNet/README.md

 # FlareNet

-FlareNet is a lightweight high-level wrapper around ENet C#, providing a simple server-client reliable-UDP network.
+FlareNet is a high-level wrapper for ENet C#, providing a simple server-client reliable-UDP network.
 The focus of FlareNet is cleanliness and readability.

 **This is an ongoing project and will continue to be updated.**

 ## Features

 - [x] Server-client connections
+- [ ] Client connection management
 - [x] Channels
 - [ ] Encryption
 - [ ] Throttling
-- [ ] Packet sending options
+- [x] Packet sending options
 - [x] Logging
 - [ ] Real documentation